lizmat/articles/5to6-phasers.md

 BEGIN
 =====
-The semantics of the `BEGIN` special block in Perl 5 are exactly the same as the `BEGIN` phaser in Perl 6: it specifies a piece of code to be executed **immediately** as soon as it has been parsed (so *before* the program as a whole has been parsed).
+The semantics of the `BEGIN` special block in Perl 5 are exactly the same as the [`BEGIN`](https://docs.perl6.org/language/phasers#BEGIN) phaser in Perl 6.
+It specifies a piece of code to be executed **immediately** as soon as it has been parsed (so *before* the program, aka the compilation unit as a whole has been parsed).

 Caveats when using BEGIN in modules in Perl 6
 ---------------------------------------------
+Modules in Perl 6 are pre-compiled by default.
+This means that the `BEGIN` block is only executed whenever the (pre-)compilation occurs, **not** every time the module is loaded.
+In Perl 5, modules ordinarily only exist as source code that is compiled whenever a module is loaded.

+This may cause some unpleasant surprises when porting code from Perl 5 to Perl 6.
+An easy work-around would be to inhibit pre-compilation of a module in Perl 6:

+    # Perl 6
+    no precompilation;  # this code should not be pre-compiled

+However, precompilation has a **very** big advantage: it can load modules **much** faster.
+The prime example of this is the core setting of Perl 6: the part of Perl 6 that is actually written in Perl 6.
+This currently exists of a 64KLOC / 2MB+ source file (generated from many shorter source files for maintainability).
+It takes about 1 minute to compile this source file during installation of Perl 6.
+It takes about 125 msecs to load this pre-compiled code at Perl 6 startup.
+Which is almost a **500x** speedup!

+Some other features of Perl 5 **and** Perl 6 that implicitely use `BEGIN` functionality, suffer from the same caveat.
+Take this example where we want to have a constant `foo` to either have the value of the environment variable `FOO`, or if that is not available, the value `42`:

+    # Perl 5
+    use constant foo => $ENV{FOO} // 42;

+    # Perl 6
+    my constant foo = %*ENV<FOO> // 42;

+The best equivalent in Perl 6 is probably using an `INIT` phaser:

+    # Perl 6
+    INIT my \foo = %*ENV<FOO> // 42;

+But more about this syntax later.

 UNITCHECK
 =========
-The functionality of the `UNITCHECK` block in Perl 5 is performed by the `CHECK` phaser in Perl 6.
+The functionality of the `UNITCHECK` special block in Perl 5 is performed by the [`CHECK`](https://docs.perl6.org/language/phasers#CHECK) phaser in Perl 6.
 Otherwise, it is exactly the same: it specifies a piece of code to be executed when *compilation* of the current compilation unit is done.

 CHECK
 =====
 There is **no** equivalent of the `CHECK` special block in Perl 6.
-The main reason for this is that you probably shouldn't be using the `CHECK` special block in Perl 5 anymore, but use `UNITCHECK` instead, as its semantics are much more sane.
+The main reason for this is that you probably shouldn't be using the `CHECK` special block in Perl 5 anymore, but use `UNITCHECK` instead as the `UNITCHECK` semantics are much more sane.

 INIT
 ====
+The functionality of the [`INIT`](https://docs.perl6.org/language/phasers#INIT) phaser in Perl 6 is exactly the same as the `INIT` special block in Perl 5.
+It specifies a piece of code to be executed **just before** the code in the compilation unit will be executed.
+In pre-compiled modules in Perl 6, it can serve as an alternative to the `BEGIN` phaser.

 END
 ===
+The functionality of the [`END`](https://docs.perl6.org/language/phasers#END) phaser in Perl 6 is exactly the same as the `END` special block in Perl 5.
+It specifies a piece of code to be executed **after** all the code in the compilation unit has been executed, or the code decides to exit (either intended, or unintended because of an exception having been thrown).

 More than special blocks
 ========================